Mukhathala: Places of worship

-Mukhathala Sreekrishnaswami Temple
+Mukhathala Murari Temple

 The Mukhathala village is known for the famous Murari Temple which holds a unique position in the cultural history of Travancore.
-This famous Sree krishna swami temple held the prominent position under the rule of Desinganadu king.
+The only Murari temple in Kerala, it houses a unique divine spirit and a single idol.
+This famous Sree Krishna Swami temple held a prominent position under the rule of Desinganadu king.
+The temple is approximately three thousand years old.
+The temple is situated in the 'Thrikkovilvattom' village on the Kollam-Kulathoorpuzha state highway side, nearly eight kilometers from the Kollam town.

-Mukhathala Sreekrishnaswami Temple has its own glory and greatness, mainly because of the divinity enshrined in the Sanctum- Sanctorum (Sreekovil) of the temple, and the unique charm of the idol installed in it.
-The strength of the deity here is believed to be stronger than in other temples as no Upadevatas (subsidiary deities) enshrined here.
+Mukhathala Sreekrishnaswami Temple has its own glory and greatness, mainly because of the divinity enshrined in the Sanctum-Sanctorum (Sreekovil) of the temple, and the unique charm of the idol installed in it.
+The strength of the deity here is believed to be stronger than in other temples as no Upadevatas (subsidiary deities) are enshrined here.
 There is only a Yakshi Amma on the northern side of the temple.

 The presiding deity in the 'Garbhagraha' (central shrine) is MahaVishnu.
-The people at large, however, invoke the Lord as "MURARI".
-Mura- hari is Lord Vishnu after the slaying of ‘Muraasuran’.
+The people at large, however, invoke the Lord as "Murari".
+Mura-hari is Lord Vishnu after the slaying of ‘Muraasuran’.
 The surrounding area came to be known as Mukhathala as it was the place where the ‘Mukham’ (face) and the ‘Thala’ (head) of the Asura fell.

-Some of its most prominent features include a huge outer wall, the Anapanthal where, as part of traditional rituals, a caparisoned elephant stands bearing the idol of the Lord, and a copper-covered flag pole.
+Some of its most prominent features include a large outer wall, the Anapanthal where, as part of traditional rituals, a caparisoned elephant stands bearing the idol of the Lord, and a copper-covered flag pole.
 There is also a special Balikkalpura, a square-shaped enclosure that is famous for maintaining an even temperature throughout the day.
 It never gets too hot or too cold because of its unique structure.
 The Vilakkumadam, where ceremonial lamps are fixed, and the Mandapam or the platform in front of the sanctum sanctorum, are other salient hallmarks of this mystical site.